Qlik-PE/Rapid-ML-Gateway/README.md

 # Contribute

-This is Qlik Partner Engineering Sponsored open-source project!
 I ([John Park](john.park@qlik.com )) built it to be the most useful tool possible and take frustration out of writing SSEs.
-I also want to have all partner tools compatible with QRAG.
+I also want to have all partner tools compatible with RML.
 If you have a toolset that you want to build compatibility with please let us know we can setup a folder and you can commit your code.

 ### 1. Spread the word !

-A STAR here on GitHub(https://github.com/Qlik-PE/Qlik-Rapid-API-Gateway), and a mention on Twitter or Instagram @qlik and blog post are the easiest contribution and can potentially help grow this project tremendously!
+A STAR here on GitHub(https://github.com/Qlik-PE/Qlik-Rapid-API-Gateway), and a mention on Twitter or Instagram @jpark328 and blog post are the easiest contribution and can potentially help grow this project tremendously!

 Medium articles, YouTube video tutorials and other content take more time but will help all the more!